Fairwater Lease Extension - Free Consultation

 An extended lease is almost the same value as a freehold

-Leasehold premises in Fairwater with in excess of 100 years outstanding on the lease are often referred to as ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your premises.
-In such situations there is often little to be gained by buying the freehold unless savings on ground rent and estate charges merit it.
+Leasehold premises in Fairwater with more than one hundred years left on the lease are often referred to as ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your premises.
+In such situations there is often little to be gained by purchasing the reversionary interest unless savings on ground rent and service charges merit it.

 Lender Requirement